 The book of Ezekiel is especially noted for showing God’s saving purposes in the history of the world and His future work in history.
-Therefore, this month is a perfect time to ask the question, “How does God’s faithful loving-kindness play a saving purpose in the world and how can I partner with Him in His healing work?”
+Therefore, this month is a perfect time to ask the question, “How does God’s faithful loving-kindness play a saving purpose in the world and how can I partner with Him in His healing and redemptive work?”

 REUBEN – SEE, A SON!

 The tribes of Israel journeyed through the wilderness in a specific formation.
 When they camped, the Tabernacle was erected in the center with the priestly tribe of Levi situated around it.
 The other tribes were divided into four groups of three that encamped on each side.
 As we have seen, when examining the order of the tribes in connection with the twelve months of the year, the group that led the formation each time they set out was comprised of Judah, Issachar and Zebulon.
 They were situated on the East side of the Tabernacle.
-The next group, to the South, is made up of Reuben, corresponding with Tammuz, this month, and Simon (next month, Av) and Gad (the month of Elul).
+The next group, to the South, is made up of Reuben, corresponding with Tammuz, this month, and Shimon (next month, Av) and Gad (the month of Elul).

 The emblem on the standard of the tribe of Reuben is depicted as mandrakes or the rising sun.
 The latter possibly signifies that he was the first-born, and with him the family and ultimately the tribes of Israel had their beginning.
-The rising sun is also a sign of redemption; the dawn of new life, restoration and beauty.
+The rising sun is also a sign of Redemption; the dawn of new life, restoration and beauty.
 Through the family of Jacob and the nation of Israel, the Messiah would be born, and the light and beauty of the God of Israel would shine forth in His Anointed to be “the Light of the world”.

 The matriarch Leah named her first son Reuven, which means “See, a son!”
 She describes her reason for choosing this name: “Because God has seen my humiliation” (Genesis 29:32).
 Leah was painfully aware that she was Jacob’s wife through the deceptive manipulation of her father, and that Jacob’s true love was her sister Rachel, now his second wife.
 Leah is the first to conceive and bear a son, and she sees this as a vindication and a gift from God.
 He had seen her distress and had honored her with Jacob’s first-born.
 Rabbinic literature thus associates the month of Tammuz with the sense of sight, or vision (re’iyah).